 From Lahardan Financial Chief Investment Strategist Leon Wilfan:

-If I’m able to go to 1 new place this New Year it will be Hainan, China.
+If I’m able to go to one new place this New Year it will be Seoul, Korea.

 From Globe-Trotting Correspondent Paul Terhorst:

-If I’m able to go to one new place this New Year, it will be Uzbekistan.
+If we’re able to go to one new place this New Year, Vicki and I will be headed to Sarajevo, Bosnia and Herzegovina.

 Puebla is a town of around 2.5 million people—with an international airport—that manages to feel like a small community in many ways.